thevalentino/vim-altfiles/Readme.md

 ## Julia Package

-If the file is in a Julia package, the plugin will automatically try to guess the _alternate_ file assiming it is the test file in the following package structure:
+If the file is in a Julia package, the plugin will automatically try to guess the _alternate_ file assuming it is the test file in the following package structure:

 ```